+Table 7

-Table 7 Coventry's Onsite Wastewater Management Plan
+Coventry's Onsite Wastewater Management Plan

 Task Responsible Party Cost Phase 1: First Year Establish Coventry in the CSSLP.
-Planning Department \$1,000 Website updates that specifically addresses ISDS issues.
+Planning Department \$1,000 Website updates that specifically addresses 1 ISDS issues.
 Department of Public Works \$1000/yr.
-Make copies of DEM and/or URI ISDS guidance • brochures for public to pickup at Library and DPW office.
+Make copies of DEM and/or URI ISDS guidance 1 brochures for public to pickup at Library and DPW office.
 Department of Public Works \$100/yr.
-For one month every year, the DPW will setup the display case in the Library with ISDS information.
+For one month every year, the DPW will setup 1 the display case in the Library with ISDS information.
 Department of Public Works \$100/yr.
 Perform an annual review of septage receiving costs and the supporting data from the West Warwick Regional WW Treatment Facility.
-Department of Public Works \$2,500 Phase 2: 1 - 5 years Raffle septic tank pumping or septic system 1 inspection (2x per yr) Planning Department \$400/yr.
+Department of Public Works \$2,500 Phase 2: 1 - 5 years Raffle septic tank pumping or septic system inspection (2x per yr) Planning Department \$400/yr.
 Record ISDS upgrades, etc., and enter data GIS Department into GIS layer.
 Planning Department \$2,500/yr.
 Track ISDS and maintenance and pumping in a GIS Department GIS layer if personnel available.
 Department of Public Works \$5,000/yr.
-Sequentially mail an informational brochure to one fifth of the town each year, Department of Public Works \$2,500/yr Draft the necessary ordinance to require property owners of alternative/innovative systems of conventional ISDS with pump components to secure maintenance agreements.
-Planning Department \$4,000 Encourage civic groups to perform water quality 4 sampling for coliform bacteria on surface water bodies that the group affiliated with.
-Department of Public Works Planning Department \$500 Phase 3: 5 - 10 years Expand the raffle system maintenance incentive Building Inspector 12000000000 program if demand and budget allow.
+Sequentially mail an informational brochure to one fifth of the town each year.
+Department of Public Works \$2,500/vr Draft the necessary ordinance to require property owners of alternative/innovative systems of conventional ISDS with pump components to secure maintenance agreements.
+Planning Department \$4,000 Encourage civie groups to perform water quality Encourage civic groups to perform water quality badies that the group officiated with Department of Public Works bodies that the group anniated with.
+Planning Department \$500 Phase 3: 5 - 10 years Expand the raffle system maintenance incentive Building Inspector program if demand and budget allow.
 Planning Department \$500/yr.
-Consider dedicating a town line item in budget to use as match money to leverage ISDS funds D(1-D1-1 from state and federal programs.
-Planning Department - Consider establishing a wastewater management district through the necessary December of District Wester regulations and ordinances.
-Revisit the OWMP and consider updating the Department of Public Works - Department of Bublic Works plan.
+Consider dedicating a town line item in budget to use as match money to leverage ISDS funds from state and federal programs.
+Planning Department - Consider establishing a wastewater management district through the necessary regulations and ordinances.
+Department of Public Works - Revisit the OWMP and consider updating the plan.
 Department of Public Works